Dananando/Dananando/README.md

 </p>

 ## :alien: I am looking forward to learning more about
-- Chai, Mocha (and TDD in general)
+- Chai, Mocha (and tests in general)
 - GraphQL
 - MongoDB
 - TypeScript
-- Vue (or React.
-Or maybe Angular once I'm brave enough.)
+- A hype front-end framework like Svelte?
 - This list will keep growing.

 ## :inbox_tray: Wanna reach me?